roughentomologyx/awesome-infosec-links/README.md

 # awesome-infosec-links
-A place where we gather awesome links that cross our path during our InfoSec journey.
-We try to only include the useful/awesome stuff and curate the list.
-It still will never be ordered in any way indicating what we think is the most educational/awesome.
+A place where I gather awesome links that cross my path during my InfoSec journey.
+I try to only include the useful/awesome stuff that you might not have already seen 1000 times and curate the list.
+It still will never be ordered in any way indicating what I think is the most educational/awesome.
 If you like what you see feel free to contribute.

 ## Link Aggregators